viktorbezdek/awesome-github-projects/README.md

 ## Python

+- [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular stable diffusion GUI, api and backend with a graph/nodes interface.
 - [coqui-ai/TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production
 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
 - [huggingface/lerobot](https://github.com/huggingface/lerobot) - 🤗 LeRobot: End-to-end Learning for Real-World Robotics in Pytorch